george-a-shoemaker/george-a-shoemaker.github.io/personal-blog/_posts/2022-04-28-running-lingo-in-spanish.markdown

 > [Spanish] ↔ [MEANING] ↔ [English]

 To learn words this way you need to have meaningful experiences with the language in context.
 An easy way to do this is to consume podcasts / tv / movies because hopefully the narrative & topics are engaging and meaningful.
-The media iteself builds up context that allows you to derive the meaning of words.
+The media itself builds up context that allows you to derive the meaning of words.

-In my case, I'm learning in a group of Spanish speakers while doing a familiar activity: competive running.
+In my case, I'm learning in a group of Spanish speakers while doing a familiar activity: competitive running.
 I have a wealth of context and embodied knowledge in this environment, but the language is foreign.

 So to learn some Spanish all I need to do is listen to what's being said and try to map those words to the context of the moment.
-For example I was stuck on how to say "splits" in the context of running (i.e. a measurment of time at an intermeidate distance).
-I rememember when the coach said the equivalent word: "parciales".
+For example I was stuck on how to say "splits" in the context of running (i.e. a measurement of time at an intermediate distance).
+I remember when the coach said the equivalent word: "parciales".
 And it's stuck with me.

 In fact there are many words in Spanish where I can remember the exact situation where I learned it.
 That's what you want.
 Words triggering past experiences.
 Or familiar experiences conjuring words.
 It's just so much faster and more intuitive than slogging through translations.